CHOLERA -1873

 years of age.
 The body was buried this morning.

-To this list may be added the name of Mrs. Drumgoole, whose decease is
+To this list may be added the name of Mrs. Drumgoole,

 noted elsewhere.

 Mr. R.M.
-Prettyman, reported sick with the cholera, is suffering from a
+Prettyman, reported sick with the cholera, is

 very serious attack of bilious fever.
 He is getting better to-day.

-We visited one house near the bridge this afternoon, in which there
+We visited one house near the bridge this afternoon, in

 were three persons dying with the cholera.
 One child had died yesterday and